Eric-xin/Chem_ML/readme.md

 - `models/`: Contains the machine learning models used in the project.
   - `models/trained_model.pth`: Pre-trained model.
 - `tmp/`: Temporary files.
-- `QMDB/`: Contains The Open Quantum Materials Database and related tools.
+- `OQMD/`: Contains The Open Quantum Materials Database and related tools.
 - `Chem_ML.ipynb`: Main notebook for the project. -->

 ```
 .
 ├── Chem_ML.ipynb # Main notebook for the project
+├── Chem_ML_OQMD_100k.ipynb # Notebook for training the model on 100k OQMD dataset
+├── Chem_ML_OQMD_10k.ipynb # Notebook for training the model on 10k OQMD dataset
 ├── LICENSE # MIT License
-├── QMDB # Contains The Open Quantum Materials Database and related tools
+├── OQMD # Contains The Open Quantum Materials Database and related tools
 ├── assets
 │   └── img # Images used for the readme
 ├── data
 │   ├── datasets # Contains the datasets(small) used in the project
+│   │   ├── features_OQMD_100k.npy # Preprocessed features of the 100k OQMD dataset
+│   │   ├── oqmd.csv # OQMD dataset, contains about 500k data points
+│   │   ├── small_set.txt # Small dataset used for testing and training the model (this model is used in the Chem_ML.ipynb notebook)
+│   │   └── targets_OQMD_100k.npy # Preprocessed targets of the 100k OQMD dataset
 │   ├── properties # General chemistry properties
 │   └── utils # Includes utility functions accessing chemical properties
 ├── generator # Generates attributes for chemicals based on their chemical structure